ora0600/hackathon-ksql/README.md

 ## Confluent Cloud and KSQL, REST Proxy, Control Center (Evening)</h2>
 The creation of the AWS environment will be done by Confluent.
 We will bring Confluent Platform into AWS and attendees will get their own environment -  [Code and description](https://github.com/ora0600/cpe53-singlenodeonaws)
 Then one task would be to connect the Confluent Cloud Cluster with the local installation (or the AWS setup).
 This is described here - [Configure local Confluent Platform /Apache Kafka components to use Confluent Cloud Cluster](https://github.com/ora0600/local-Confluent-Platform2ConfluentCloud)
-Additionally attendees can execute a couple of recipes
+Additionally, attendees can execute a couple of recipes

   * [KSQL Tumbeling Window](https://kafka-tutorials.confluent.io/create-tumbling-windows/ksql.html)
   * [KSQL Recipes](https://www.confluent.io/stream-processing-cookbook/)